gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Testing.md

 #### Payment Review

-By clicking the `Pay the invoice` button on a `Payment Component` view you should see the `Payment Review screen`, which shows the invoice's pages and the payment information.
+By clicking the `Continue to overview` button on a bottom `Payment Component` view you should see the `Payment Review screen`, which shows the invoice's pages and the payment information.
 It also allows editing the payment information.
-The `To the banking app` button should have the icon and colors of the banking app, which was selected in the payment component view.
+The `To the banking app` button should have the colors of the banking app, which was selected in the payment component view.
+There should also be a bank picker with selected payment provider in the left down part of the view.
+You can tap on it and change the payment provider.

-Check that the extractions and the document preview are shown and then press the `Pay` button:
+Check that the extractions and the document preview are shown and then press the `To the banking app` button:

 <br>
 <center><img src="img/Integration guide/PaymentReviewScreen.png" height="500"/></center>